 Taking it easy

 Winter sports enthusiasts of all ages can enjoy the friendly atmosphere and pamper themselves letting somebody else handle all the hard work!
 Chaletline have a fine portfolio of properties in this resort with clean, comfortable rooms and many reasonably priced.
 Maybe not the best place to head if you are looking for a bargain break but it is far less expensive than other levels of the resort.
 If you require first-class accommodation that does not cost a fortune, you are sure to be pleased with what Courchevel 1650 has to offer.
+We have excellent value ski holidays to Courcehevel in 2019 & 2020, get in touch or browse our site to find your ideal accommodation.

 New for 2017/18